GithubPrankster/up_examples/README.md

 ### Planned Examples

-* DCPU-16 Emulator/Interpretor
+* ???

-The implementation of the programmer's second(?) emulation/interpretation project.
-A bit more tricky due to having a more complex RISC design of sorts than the Chip-8.
-It's lovely though and created originally by Mojang.
+A weird example of a fantasy architecture building upon the Spinscript project.

 * Lua's C API